jdevelop/passkeeper/README.md

 * [Maxim](https://github.com/maximcamario)

 ## Objective
-The goal of the project is to create the easy to build and use device that allows to store virtually unlimited number of passwords on AES encrypted storage.
-The storage is encrypted with AES and uses the password that is stored on the RFID FOB key.
+The goal of this project is to create an advanced encryption storage device that is easy to use and build.
+This device will allow users to store an unlimited number of passwords which can be accessed using an RFID key fob.

 The project consists of